osudrl/TeleJoy/README.md

 A valid packet needs to begin with the [header byte](https://github.com/osudrl/TeleJoy/blob/5fb77209bf02b2036a5e0dda2002f5201d3f5446/joy/jt-constants.h#L6) `0x88`, but it needs to have the [escape byte](https://github.com/osudrl/TeleJoy/blob/5fb77209bf02b2036a5e0dda2002f5201d3f5446/joy/jt-constants.h#L5) `0xFE` preceeding it to differentiate it from the number 136.
 With this protocol, to send a literal `0xFE (254)`, two `0xFE`'s should be send one right after another which will by interpreted by the joy sketch as `254`.

-Note that the values are built up from bytes sent frp
+Note that the two-byte values are built up from the two bytes that are sent from least significant to most significant.

 ### Examples